Tom Wilkens

-Thomas Peter Wilkens (born November 25, 1975) is an American former competition swimmer and Olympic medalist.
+Thomas Peter Wilkens (born November 25, 1975) is an American former competitive swimmer and Olympic medalist.

 Wilkens represented the United States at the 2000 Summer Olympics in Sydney, Australia.
 He received a bronze medal for his third-place performance in the men's 200-meter individual medley, finishing with a time of 2:00.87.
 He also competed in the preliminary heats of the men's 200-meter breaststroke, but did not advance.
 The breaststroker was one of the featured swimmers in P.H.
 Mullen's book Gold in the Water.